 Natural Hip Rotation

 The amount of power in your golf swing depends on the natural rotation of your hips throughout the movement of your shot.
-By having the right size of golf clubs, you will be able to get the optimum amount of torque in your swing.
+With the right size of golf clubs, you will get the optimum amount of torque in your swing.

 Less Prone to Injuries

-tall golfers especially can have issues with back and hip muscles if the golf clubs they use are too short.
+Tall golfers especially can have back and hip muscles issues if the golf clubs are too short.
 A proper size of clubs can prevent injuries and make your swing more natural and less forced.

 Lower Golf Handicap

-By putting all of these pieces together, you will be able to shave some strokes off of your game and lower your handicap.
+By putting all of these pieces together, you can shave some strokes off of your game and lower your handicap.

 Frequently Asked Questions (FAQ)